x-govuk/govuk-eleventy-plugin/docs/get-started.md

 Create a file named `index.md` file within the folder you created, and add the above content.

 The first page in your site should also have a `homepage` value set to `true`[^1].
-This is used to work out the structure of your site if it has [nested pages](https://www.11ty.dev/docs/plugins/navigation/).
+Eleventy uses this to work out the structure of your site if it has [nested pages](https://www.11ty.dev/docs/plugins/navigation/).

-[^1]: Using `homepage: true` is equivalent to writing the following:
+[^1]: Using `homepage: true` is the same as writing the following:

     ```yaml
     eleventyComputed: